 Over the years, the Brothers responded to the needs of their students with new dorms, new academic space, and expanded infrastructure.
 In 2002, HCJC became a four-year college, changed its name to Holy Cross College and began granting bachelor’s degrees.
 Even with this change, though, Holy Cross has stayed true to its mission by giving its students a practical, holistic, liberal arts education to prepare them for their future success.

-This year, Holy Cross celebrates its 50th anniversary of transforming hearts and minds through faculty who know and care for each of their students, close-knit friendships formed in a small campus community, meaningful social and service opportunities expanded by access to three campuses, and an academic experience that spans global and local perspectives.
+In 2016, Holy Cross celebrated its 50th anniversary of transforming hearts and minds through faculty who know and care for each of their students, close-knit friendships formed in a small campus community, meaningful social and service opportunities expanded by access to three campuses, and an academic experience that spans global and local perspectives.

 Detailed Schedule of Events

 Take a look through our memories, and tell us some of yours.